 Many hikers refuse to enter the wilderness without a hiking GPS.
 Some hikers use GPS units as supplements to map and compass.

-Handheld hiking GPS units have come a long way since then and become much more affordable.
+The best handheld hiking GPS units have come a long way since then and become much more affordable.
 While it’s still quite popular, Geocaching is only one way to use a handheld GPS.

 Others use GPS units exclusively for navigation off trail or following a pre-charted route with great accuracy.
 Whatever your needs, a GPS is an indispensable modern piece of navigation equipment for the hiker.